SinnahSaint/garden-game/README.md

 A simple gardening game.

-Have the blueprint in game.rb
+Have the blueprint in game_blueprint.rb

 Commands you can use when running it: